Bruce Ohr: Russia probe

 On August 28, 2018, Ohr gave testimony in a closed hearing to two Republican-led House committees looking into decisions made by the DOJ ahead of the 2016 presidential election.

+The Inspector General Michael E. Horowitz later found that Ohr had "committed consequential errors in judgment" by failing to inform supervisors of his contacts with Steele and the FBI, and referred Ohr's conduct to the Department's Office of Professional Responsibility.
+Ohr resigned from the Justice Department in 2020 while under disciplinary review.